Octupolar order and Ising quantum criticality tuned by strain and dimensionality: Application to $d$-orbital Mott insulators: Tuning octupolar order via uniaxial strain or dimensionality

-{\bf Uniaxial strain:} For simplicity, we consider uniaxial strain along the (001) axis ($z$-axis), which we take into account by rescaling all the inter-site hoppings for neighbors in the $xz$ and $yz$ planes by a factor $(1-\delta)$, with $\delta > 0$ corresponding to tensile strain and $\delta < 0$ corresponding to compressive strain.
+Let us consider uniaxial strain along the (001) axis ($z$-axis), which we take into account by rescaling all the inter-site hoppings for neighbors in the $xz$ and $yz$ planes by a factor $(1-\delta)$, with $\delta > 0$ corresponding to tensile strain and $\delta < 0$ corresponding to compressive strain.
 Given the typical strong dependence of the hopping amplitudes on the lattice constants \cite{Grosso1995,WangNPJ2017}, we expect the lattice strain $\varepsilon_{zz} \ll \delta$.
 A careful account of strain effects must rely on experiments and {\it ab initio} electronic structure calculations, in order to relate $\delta$ to changes in lattice constants, and to examine changes in the relative strengths of the inter-orbital and intra-orbital terms; we defer this to a future study.
 We repeat the two-site exact diagonalization and Schrieffer-Wolff procedure as a function of $\delta$, and find that $\delta\neq 0$ leads to a non-cancelling ``field'' acting on the $(\tau_x,\tau_z)$ pseudospin components due to loss of cubic symmetry.
-This ``field'' is transverse to the octupolar ordering direction $\tau_y$, and can thus induce quantum fluctuations which can suppress $\langle \tau_y \rangle$, and reveal a three-dimensional (3D) octupolar Ising quantum critical point.
+This ``field'' is transverse to the octupolar ordering direction $\tau_y$, and can thus induce quantum fluctuations which can suppress $\langle \tau_y \rangle$, and potentially reveal a three-dimensional (3D) octupolar Ising quantum critical point.

-\Fig{fig:tcdist} shows the computed $T_c$ using the modified exchange couplings and induced ``Zeeman field'' in the presence of strain.
+\Fig{fig:tcdist} shows the $T_c$ computed using MC simulations with the modified exchange couplings and induced ``Zeeman field'' in the presence of strain.
 We find that tensile strain ($\delta > 0$) leads to a strong suppression of $T_c$, due to combined effect of the weakening of octupolar exchange interactions in the $yz, zx$ planes and the generated transverse field.
 On the other hand, for compressive strain ($\delta < 0$), $T_c$ first increases, since the enhancement of the octupolar exchange coupling is initially more significant than the generated transverse field, before it begins to drop.
-For tensile strain, we find a (mean-field) 3D Ising quantum critical point at $\delta_c \approx 0.8$, beyond which the octupolar ordering is suppressed.
-While this critical point $\delta_c$ is at too large a value to be accessible in experiments, the $\delta$-dependence of $T_c$ at smaller strain may be explored in experiments.
+For tensile strain, we find that the (mean-field) 3D Ising quantum critical point is at $\delta_c \approx 0.8$, beyond which the octupolar ordering is suppressed.
+While this critical point $\delta_c$ may not be accessible in experiments, the $\delta$-dependence of $T_c$ at smaller strain may be more easily tested.
+We note again that the strain $\varepsilon_{zz} \ll \delta$.